Resolutions of differential operators of low order for an isolated hypersurface singularity: Differential operators of order 3

 Throughout this subsection we recall the dg $E$-module $L$ constructed in \cref{c:alphamap}.
 In particular, its differentials $\partial_i^L$ are defined in \cref{e:Lcomplex}.

 \begin{chunk} Consider the map $\beta\colon \Kos^Q(x,y,z)\to L$ given by

 where

+and the matrices $\sigma_i$ are defined in \cref{sec:glossary2}.
 First note that this is a chain map: Using \cref{a:matrixidentities}, the rightmost square commutes by the matrix identity \cref{c:identity-RS-4-2-1}, the middle square commutes by matrix identities \cref{c:d-D-alpha-q} and \cref{c:basic-Eul}, and the leftmost square commutes by Euler \cref{euler} applied to $f$ and $\delta$.

 Next note that $\beta$ is a morphism of dg $E$-modules.
 Indeed, the $E$-action commutes with $\beta_0,\beta_1$ using \cref{c:identity-RS-4-2-1}.
 The $E$-action commutes with $\beta_1,\beta_2$ using \cref{c:basic-Eul} and \cref{c:D-to-sigmas}.
 The $E$-action commutes with $\beta_2,\beta_3$ just using the Euler identity.
 Therefore $\beta$ is a dg $E$-module map and so $\cone(\beta)$ naturally inherits a dg $E$-module structure.
 Consider the projection of complexes